 Personal data such as your email processed as part of the feedback form or contact form is not to be kept for longer than is necessary and will be deleted within one day.
-The purpose of these forms are to ensure communications with the end user and the project team to address any concerns or questions, comments, around the product.
+The purpose of these forms is to ensure communications with the end user and the project team address any concerns, questions or comments around the product.
 On receipt of the feedback, action is taken to ensure users’ details are deleted.

 Will we share your personal information with anyone else?

 We shall use any personal information you give to us solely in accordance with this policy and the Data Protection Act 1998.
 We shall not disclose your personal information to any third parties without obtaining your prior consent unless we are required by law to do so.